grpc/proposal/A102-xds-grpc-service.md

 This message tells the data plane how to find the side-channel service and what channel credentials and call credentials to use for that communication.

+Header-related information is encoded via several xDS protos, which are described in a later section.

 ### Related Proposals:
 * [gRFC A27: xDS-Based Global Load Balancing][A27]